eywalker/nvidia-docker-compose/README.md

 ### Using [Jinja2](http://jinja.pocoo.org/) in `docker-compose.yml` file
 *New from version 0.4.0*

-To support the relatively common use case of wanting to launch as many compute containers (with the same configuration) as the number of GPUs avaialble on the target machine, `nvidia-docker-compose` now supports use of [Jinja2](http://jinja.pocoo.org/) in the `docker-compose.yml.jinja` file.
+To support the relatively common use case of wanting to launch as many compute containers (with the same configuration) as the number of GPUs available on the target machine, `nvidia-docker-compose` now supports use of [Jinja2](http://jinja.pocoo.org/).
 Combined with the ability to specify GPU targeting, you can now write `docker-compose` config that adapts flexibility to the GPU availability.
-For an example if you prepare `docker-compose.yml.jinja` (note the `.jinja` suffix):
+For an example if you prepare the following template and save it as `docker-compose.yml.jinja`:

 ```yaml
 version: "2"